 Professor Stuart Brierley

-Professor Stuart Brierley is Director of the Visceral Pain Research Group, Director of the Hopwood Centre for Neurobiology, and Theme co-Leader of Lifelong Health at the South Australian Health and Medical Research Institute (SAHMRI).
-He is an NHMRC Investigator L1 recipient (2022-2026) and received an NHMRC Research Excellence Award for being the top ranked NHMRC CDFII Fellow in the 2016 round.
+Professor Stuart Brierley is Director of the Visceral Pain Research Group, Director of the Hopwood Centre for Neurobiology, and Co-Theme Leader of Lifelong Health at the South Australian Health and Medical Research Institute (SAHMRI).
+He is an NHMRC Investigator L1 recipient (2022-2026), and received an NHMRC Research Excellence Award for being the top-ranked NHMRC CDF-II Fellow in the 2016 round.
+In 2024 he was named in the Stanford University / Elsevier World Top 2% Scientist Rankings.
 He was also a South Australian Tall Poppy Science Awardee in 2011.

-Prof Brierley has a strong track record in coordinating and working in multi-faceted research programs for high impact publications in journals such as Nature (x3), Cell, Nature Communications, Gastroenterology (x6), Gut (x10), PNAS, JCI Insight (3), Pain (x10), J. Neuroscience (x2), and has invited reviews in Nature Reviews Gastroenterology Hepatology (x2), Annual Reviews of Physiology, Trends in Pharmacological Sciences and Trends in Biomedical Sciences.
+Prof Brierley has 126 publications and a strong track record in coordinating and working in multi-faceted research programs for high impact publications in journals such as Nature (x4), Cell, Nature Communications, Gastroenterology (x6), Gut (x11), PNAS, JCI Insight (x3), Pain (x10), J Neuroscience (x2), and has invited reviews in Nature Reviews Gastroenterology Hepatology (x2), Annual Reviews of Physiology, Trends in Pharmacological Sciences, and Trends in Biomedical Sciences.

-Prof Brierley has been awarded four NHMRC Fellowships (Investigator, CDF-II, CDF-I; Peter Doherty ECF) and is CIA on an NHMRC Development Grant (2022-2024).
-He has been CI on 13 NHMRC Project Grants (since 2004), two recently completed NIH grants (as part of the HEAL/SPARC scheme), and two ARC Discovery Grants.
+Prof Brierley has been awarded >$36 million in research funding, including four NHMRC Fellowships (Investigator; CDF-II; CDF-I; Peter Doherty ECF) and was CIA on an NHMRC Development Grant (2022-2024).
+He has been CI on 13 NHMRC Project Grants (since 2004), three NIH grants, and two ARC Discovery Grants.

-He also has a strong track record of industry collaboration.
-His recent collaborations with industry partners identified the mechanism of pain relief of a new drug (Linaclotide) in treating patients with IBS with constipation (IBS-C).
-Linaclotide, a guanylate cyclase-C (GC-C) agonist is effective in relieving abdominal pain associated with IBS-C and is available and registered for use by IBS-C patients in the USA and Europe.
+Prof Brierley has a strong track record of industry collaboration.
+His collaborations with industry partners Ironwood Pharmaceuticals identified the mechanism of pain relief of a new drug (Linaclotide) in treating patients with IBS with constipation (IBS-C).
+Linaclotide, a guanylate cyclase-C agonist is effective in relieving abdominal pain associated with IBS-C and is available and registered for use by IBS-C patients in the USA, Europe, Asia, and Australia.

 • NHMRC Investigator Fellow (2022-2026)

-• President of the Australasian Neurogastroenterology and Motility Association (ANGMA).
+• President, Australasian Neurogastroenterology and Motility Association (ANGMA)

 • NHMRC Australian Biomedical Fellow (2008-2012)